Academics at Prescott College

 Master of Arts in Adventure Education

-Master of Arts Adventure Education Faculty are preparing a new generation of educators and adventure-based entrepreneurs through their research and close association with professionals in the field.
+Master of Arts in Adventure Education Faculty are preparing a new generation of educators and adventure-based entrepreneurs through their research and close association with professionals in the field.
 Adventure educators understand ecological and human systems and can help address some of the challenges facing society today, including health, environmental, social justice, and sustainability issues.

 To prepare for their future roles, students self-design course work exploring the philosophical foundations of experiential and adventure education, with particular attention to these areas: